nrwl/nx/docs/node/tutorial/02-display-todos.md

 UPDATE apps/todos/src/app/app.module.ts (318 bytes)
 ```

-> Creating services are not the only thing that the `@nrwl/nest` plugin could create.
-Run `nx list @nrwl/nest` to see other capabilties that the plugin provides.
+> Services are not the only things that the `@nrwl/nest` plugin can create.
+Run `nx list @nrwl/nest` to see other capabilities that the plugin provides.

 Open the newly created file in `apps/todos/src/app/todo/todo.service.ts` and paste the following code: